tl-its-umich-edu/my-learning-analytics/docs/testing.md

 ### Cypress Testing

+Note: Cypress tests are still present but have not been maintained and may be removed in the future.

 Some front-end tests are implemented using the [Cypress framework](https://www.cypress.io/).

 For running Cypress tests locally, it is essential that you have a MyLA instance running locally.